 Naushad was one of the first to introduce sound mixing and the separate recording of voice and music tracks in playback singing.
 He was the first to combine the flute and the clarinet, the sitar and mandolin.
 He also introduced the accordion to Hindi film music and was among the first to concentrate on background music to extend characters’ moods and dialogues through music.
-But perhaps Naushad’s greatest contribution was to bring Indian classical music into the film medium.
+But perhaps Naushad’s greatest contribution was to bring Indian classical music into the film medium and what’s more, make it popular among the masses.
 Many of his compositions were inspired by Ragas and he even used distinguished classical artistes like Ustad Amir Khan and Pandit DV Pulaskar in Baiju Bawra (1952) and Ustad Bade Ghulam Ali Khan in Mughal-e-Azam (1960).
 Baiju Bawra demonstrated Naushad’s grasp of classical music with some extraordinary singing by Mohammed Rafi and Lata Mangeshkar, easily Naushad’s favorite singers by far.
 To quote Lata Mangeshkar, “The music he composed for Baiju Bawra surprised even me.
 It was entirely different from what he had done before.
 Different ragas were used for different situations and the purity of the ragas were maintained to the greatest possible extent.”
 Naushad also won the inaugural (and his only) Filmfare Award for the song Tu Ganga Ki Mauj from Baiju Bawra.

-Naushad has been criticized about the lack of variety in his music but one would say that is a little unfair.
+Naushad has sometimes been criticized about the lack of variety in his music but one would say that is a little unfair.
 He could compose with a 100-man orchestra as he did in Aan (1952), go Western if the situation demanded it (Jadoo (1951)) or take the classical path (Baiju Bawra) with equal ease.
 He used to study every aspect of his tunes thoroughly.
 An astute poet himself, if he weren’t satisfied with even one word, he would ask the lyricist to write the whole line.
 He would often take a fortnight to compose a single song and often could compose music for just two films a year.
 He even turned down the Dilip Kumar-Meena Kumari starter Azaad (1955) because he felt the time being given to him for the film’s score was insufficient.
 To quote him in the 2000s, “In my 62 years in the film industry, I composed music for 66 films.
 These days, you come across people who have done the music of 20 films in two years.
 What I’m saying is that, we used to agonise over every tune and phrase in music, spend sleepless nights over a song, and work on it until it was perfected.
 And I am still looking for perfection.”

 This reduced workload worked to his advantage as he went on to score the music for perennial classics – Mother India (1957), Mughal-e-Azam (1960), Gunga Jumna (1961) and Mere Mehboob (1963).
-In Mughal-e-Azam, Naushad’s musical score was outstanding, particularly the two songs by noted classical singer, Bade Ghulam Ali Khan (Shubh Din Aayo and Prem Jogan Ban Ke), not to mention the Lata Gems (Mohabbat ki Jhooti Kahani Pe Roye, Pyar Kiya to Darna Kya, Bekas Pe Karam) and Mohammed Rafi’s Ae Mohabbat Zindabad with a chorus of 100!
+In Mughal-e-Azam, Naushad’s musical score was outstanding, particularly the two songs by noted classical singer, Bade Ghulam Ali Khan (Shubh Din Aayo and Prem Jogan Ban Ke), not to mention the Lata Gems (Mohabbat ki Jhooti Kahani Pe Roye, Pyar Kiya to Darna Kya, Bekas Pe Karam Keejiye) and Mohammed Rafi’s Ae Mohabbat Zindabad with a chorus of 100!
 It was indeed shocking that Naushad lost the Filmfare award that year to Shanker-Jaikishen for their populist score in Dil Apna Aur Preet Parayi (1960).